For already prepared documents, skip to step 3

 What is a Maryland corporate kit?

 Another important part of an Maryland corporate kit is stock certificates.
-All of the Maryland corporate kits that Sun sells contain 20 custom stock certificates that include the Maryland corporation's name, the amount of shares, the par value the corporation is authorized to issue, and the title of President and Secretary below the signature lines.
-If you have already formed your Maryland corporation, you can order an Maryland corporate kit by clicking here.
+All of the Maryland corporate kits that Sundoc sells contain 20 custom stock certificates that include the Maryland corporation's name, the amount of shares, the par value the corporation is authorized to issue, and the title of President and Secretary below the signature lines.
+If you have already formed your Maryland corporation, you can order an Maryland corporate kit by placing the order individually at our Corporate/LLC Kit order page.
 We have a selection of high quality kits that come in array of styles and colors.

 Now that you have formed your Maryland corporation, obtained your EIN from the IRS, decided upon whether to elect S corporation status or remain a C corporation, prepared the Maryland bylaws, issued shares of stock, and used your seal embosser, it is time to verify which local city and/or county tax licenses your business will need.
 The best place to start is your city hall or county recorder's office.
 Take the time to verify your areas business licensing requirements.
 For those of you who plan to run your Maryland corporation out of your home, check with your city or county to find out if a work at home permit is required.
 Once your licensing requirements are met, it is time to start operating your Maryland corporation.